Table Of Contents_

 WHY IT’S A TOP PICK: Versatility, period.
 Control nearly anything that’s “Smart” with this app.

 Although you’ll have to pay for this app, it has such a large collection of compatible devices ranging far beyond TVs and set top boxes that it’ll be worth the cost for someone who needs versatility.
-The app’s author, Color Tiger, claims 900,000 supported devices for the Smart IR Remote app, ranging from AV systems to DSLR cameras to Smart Home heating and cooling systems.
+The app’s author, Color Tiger, claims 900,000 supported devices for the Smart IR Remote – AnyMote app, ranging from AV systems to DSLR cameras to Smart Home heating and cooling systems.
+We think you will enjoy using this with the best shows on netflix.
+It is definitely one of the best TV remote app from this list that we used.
+And even if you do not have an IR-enabled phone, The Smart IS Remote – AnyMote can also use Wifi to act as a Sonos remote for several smart TVs.

 It’s worth mentioning that Smart IR Remote is only compatible with Samsung, HTC, or Medion smartphones, as well as a few LG phones.